mattlgroff/function-agents/README.md

 1. `openai_api_key`: Your OpenAI API Key.
 2. `model`: The name of the OpenAI model.
 Must be either `gpt-3.5-turbo-0613` or `gpt-4-0613` or `gpt-4-32k-0613`
 3. `functionDefinition`: The function definition in JSON format.
-4. `systemMessage`: The system message in string format.
+4. `systemMessage`: Optional.
+The system message in string format.
+Defaults to "You are a data transformation agent.
+You can transform data from one format to another.
+You take in unstructured text and you use your functions to return structured, valid JSON responses" if a systemMessage is not provided.

 #### Return Value